MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/defender-xdr-custom-reports.md

 ## Introducing parameters

 Instead of constantly querying the code to adjust the timeframe, use parameters to set a Start and End Date each time you open the report.
-To do this, follow the steps below:

 1. Go to **Query Editor**.
-2. Select **Manage Parameters** \> *New Parameter**.
+2. Select **Manage Parameters** \> **New Parameter**.
 3. Set desired parameters.

-   In the example below, we use two different time frames, Start and End dates.
+   In the following example, we use two different time frames, Start and End dates.

    :::image type="content" source="../../media/defender/power-bi/manage-parameters.png" alt-text="Screenshot of how to manage Parameters in Power BI." lightbox="../../media/defender/power-bi/manage-parameters.png":::